aalaap/jqExpire/README.md

 ...in which case the `time` parameter will be ignored.

+### Advanced use
+Callbacks, timers, intervals etc. All To Do.

 ## To Do

 1. Write the plugin :-)
-2. Make the documentation more legible where code is concerned.
-3. Make it Bower-able.
+2. Make it Bower-able.
-4. Make it AMD-able.
+3. Make it AMD-able.
 4. Have a beer.

 ## Known & Possible Bugs